 You don’t need any academic qualifications in order to become a tattoo artist, although studies in fine art, illustration or graphic design may help you to hone your drawing skills – and to earn money while you train!

+You will need to complete an apprenticeship or tattoo course so you can obtain a tattoo, piercing and electrolysis licence to work as a tattoo artist fulltime in the UK.
 You will also need evidence that you have been vaccinated against blood-borne pathogens such as hepatitis.

 Do I need relevant work experience to become a tattoo artist?